Doubling Down on Gesture Sensors

 So you start converting everything to "touchless."

-Your three primary suppliers of APDS9960 chips are: Adafruit, Sparkfun, and DFRobot.
+Your three primary suppliers of gesture sensors (technically "APDS gesture sensors") are: Adafruit, Sparkfun, and DFRobot.

 And then there's a fourth: AliExpress, which is a wild west of commodity chips, with a dramatic price break, and a hugely long delivery period -- 30 days plus.